Design & Technology

 A series of exciting and stimulating lessons are planned, with clear knowledge and skills-based learning objectives and subject-specific vocabulary.

 Children are encouraged to be inquisitive about the way products work.
 Opportunities are given to ask and answer questions, through investigating and analysing a range of existing products.
 This supports them to create their own design criteria.
 They then practise, experiment and build on new and prior technical knowledge and skills to create a prototype.
 Children develop their ideas through discussion, annotated sketches and diagrams, before creating their final piece.
 We encourage children to evaluate and refine their designs, regularly.
 Ownership is given to the children, through their choice of materials, components, tools and equipment, to fulfil the product’s design criteria.
 In addition, children are taught where food comes from, the importance of a healthy and varied diet and how to prepare a nutritional dish.

-We have a scheme that ensures progression for our mixed-age classes.
 There is a weekly 1 hour lesson in DT.

 Our Design and Technology curriculum promotes children’s Spiritual, Moral, Social and Cultural development, ensuring that they are reflective and responsible citizens.
 Fundamental British Values are actively promoted in Design and Technology lessons in order to prepare the children for life in Modern Britain.

 Our well-planned Design and Technology curriculum ensures that children are knowledgeable and highly-skilled designers, who understand how to design and make ‘high quality’ products that solve real-life and relevant problems.

 Through the breadth and depth that our curriculum offers, children become confident, independent and resilient creators, who are passionate and inspired by the subject, including having a love of cooking and nutrition

 Our Design Technology curriculum